Im0rtality/vesc_toolchain/README.md

 Dockerfile contains all dependencies and dev tools (ARM SDK, Qt5, etc.), meaning your dev-container based environment contains all of them.
 Some patches are applied to original build scripts (e.g. unhardcoding some paths).

 Next, we are using git submodules to add your own fork into this environment via `custom/vesc_pkg` path.
 You should be able to manage it similarly to git repo.
 This method chosen, so your fork does not include any references to this dev environment - so you can keep your pull requests clean.
+In this example, I'm adding `grb-ws2812-led-support` from my own fork.

 Lastly, we are using customized Makefile to trigger appropriate build scripts from various VESC Project repos, to auto-magically build all dependencies (e.g. you need vesc_tool to build pkg and you need built firmware to build vesc_tool).